kresimir07/CourtBookingSystem/README.md

 ```

-In future implentation user will have also accces to route to create new user.
+In future implementation user will also have access to route to create new user.
-But first i need to implent 2 things, first a query to deny registration if user already exist,
+But first I need to implement 2 things, first a query to deny registration if user already exist,
 and option that creating new user will hide roles, and set user role as default.

 ALL the other routes can be performed only by Admin, which can be visible from edited SecurityConfig class .